 The Social Fund Budgeting Loan 2019 is an interest-free welfare crisis benefit.
 The money can help cover living essentials for vulnerable claimants on low income.

-You might know it as the job seekers Christmas Bonus (DWP XB).
+You might know it as jobseeker's Christmas Bonus 2019 (DWP XB).
 Even so, £10 Christmas payments go out to almost all claimants who get certain benefits in the qualifying week.

 The HMRC initiative can help people on a low income save money.
 Learn how the Help to Save scheme works, eligibility criteria, what you can get, and how to apply online.

 Claimants can no longer apply for Job Grant, In Work Credit, or for Return to Work Credit.
 But, you may qualify for other support and help moving from benefits to work.

 You can now get a 3 or 12 month NHS prescription prepayment certificate online.
 The NHS PPC could save you money if you need to buy a lot of prescribed medicines.